 Overall this was one of many things leading to really bad rendering of cities around z10.

-Other example, Vienna - "With 173.4 km of track, Vienna's network is one of the largest in the world." z11 is the lowest zlevel where rendering tram makes sense ( http://overpass-turbo.eu/s/ai4 - note, query returns large amount of data).
+Another example, Vienna - “With 173.4 km of track, Vienna’s network is one of the largest in the world.” z11 is the lowest zlevel where rendering tram makes sense ( http://overpass-turbo.eu/s/ai4 - note, the query returns a large amount of data).

 In general it seems that even with large networks rendering tram up to z12 makes sense, z11 may be justified but it is not the best idea but later it is rather pointless.